This 10-day itinerary crosses the country from east to west, taking you through a variety of landscapes, exploring the

 Austria is a country where history and traditional culture are still very much alive.
 You’ve seen it in the dirndls and farmhouses, the palaces of Vienna, the historic center of Steyr, and the ancient mountains of Tirol.
 But there is also a young and modern side to Austria and Innsbruck is its undisputed center.

 Innsbruck is a small University city with a vibrant nightlife and rich alternative cultural scene.
 Take a day to explore the part of the Altstadt that survived the Second World War and learn more about traditional Austrian culture at the Volksmuseum.

 Surrounded by mountains on all sides, Innsbruck lends itself perfectly as a base for hiking and day trips into Tirol and the Vorarlberg region.
-You have seen the best of Austria, but you certainly haven’t seen all.
+You have seen the best of Austria, but you certainly haven’t seen it all.